KyleYoung-ymj/kyleyoung-ymj.github.io/_pages/publications.md

 permalink: /publications/
 title: Publications
 description: >
-  Authors are ordered alphabetically with equal contributions by default.
-For papers marked with "†", authors are ordered by contribution.
+  <strong>Authors are ordered alphabetically with equal contributions by default.</strong> For papers marked with "†", authors are ordered by contribution.
 nav: true
 nav_order: 2
 ---